jugonzal/lectures/w1d4-callbacks/README.md

 - Variables declared within a function only exist within that function.
 Be mindful of functions that use variables without declaring as they may be stepping on existing variables unintentionally.
 - A function should do ONE thing and one thing alone.
 This is why we decomposed many little actions into their own little functions.
 - Perhaps the most important trick we learned was that a function can be passed as a parameter to another function.
 This is what we call a "callback"
+- Overall we were looking for _better_ ways to write functions and what we discovered is that _general_ functions that do one thing really well are much more preferable.
+You'll soon read about *High Order* functions and discover a world of such functions.

 You can find all of the code we wrote in [my github repo](https://github.com/jugonzal/lectures/blob/master/w1d4-callbacks/tweeps.js)